-Our current focus is on creating a number of large protected areas in Argentina, where we have a team based in Córdoba province in northwestern Argentina.
-This group has been working on conservation issues in northwestern Argentina since 2014, when they formed part of Pacific Biodiversity Institute, an NGO with 20 years of experience in ecological science and conservation.
-Under the PBI program “South American Wildlands and Biodiversity” the team started working in the Famatina mountain range in La Rioja province (West Argentina) first doing technical and scientific work and then establishing a protection strategy for this significant, biodiverse area.
-We grew and expanded our work by collaborating with several partners, local communities and governmental agencies.
-Once PBI ceased operations this program and the staff joined Natura in 2018.
+Our Argentina team is based in Córdoba.
+This group has been working on conservation in northwestern Argentina since 2014, when it became part of Pacific Biodiversity Institute (PBI), an NGO with 20 years of experience in ecology and conservation.
+Under PBI’s “Wildlands and Biodiversity of South America” program, the team began working in the Sierras de Famatina in the province of La Rioja, first doing technical and scientific work and then promoting a protection strategy for this significant and biodiverse area.
+We grew and expanded our work by collaborating with various partners, local communities and government agencies.
+When PBI ceased operations in 2018, the Córdoba staff joined Natura International.

 Natura International participated in the Nation’s Chamber of Deputies Commission on Natural Resources and Human Environment Conservation Commission hearing on the future Ansenuza National Park and its importance for flamingos and migratory and resident waterbirds.